Murdoch Dodges a Pie on ‘The Most Humble Day of My Life’

-Posted by GPD on July 20, 2011, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Foreign Policy, Government, Legislation, Of Interest, Politics.
+Posted by GPD on July 20, 2011, With 1778 Reads Filed under Civil Liberties and Freedom, Corruption, Foreign Policy, Government, Legislation, Of Interest, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.